Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-15-forever-changed.md

 But something was stopping him and the thing that most frustrated him was that he simply couldn't figure out what it was.

-He was being played like an instrument---little rewards were given when he surrendered, snatched away the second he fought back.
-The incredible boredom grated against his very essence as a thinking being, relieved only by interrogation sessions and---he had come to truly crave these---Morale and Welfare sessions.
+He was being played like an instrument - little rewards were given when he surrendered, snatched away the second he fought back.
+The incredible boredom grated against his very essence as a thinking being, relieved only by interrogation sessions and - he had come to truly crave these - Morale and Welfare sessions.

 He felt like he had been stuck in his hole for a YEAR.
 Time had lost meaning.
 He slept because there was little else to do.
 He rationed the meager entertainment he was allowed, mourned it whenever his noncompliance took it away from him.

-And he knew---*knew*---that they weren't being cruel.
+And he knew - *knew* - that they weren't being cruel.
 Not really.
 The rules were clear, and were enforced without malice.
 If he complied, he was granted some perks.
 If he didn't, then he lost them.
 In that regard he might as well have been enduring the attention of a machine rather than of people, and he couldn't blame the system when it was plainly clear that the degree of stimulation and reward he received was a product of his own actions.

 He would punish himself out of pride.
 Then he would spend what felt like weeks desperately clawing back what his stubborn foolishness had cost him.